DipyamanChakraborty/Alternative-Data-Credit-Risk-Scoring/dashboard/README.md

-# Dashboard
+# Power BI Dashboard

-This folder contains the Power BI dashboard developed for visualizing credit risk patterns, UPI behavioral analytics, and model insights.
+The interactive Power BI dashboard was developed for this project.

+Due to limitations of GitHub's web uploader with binary files, the `.pbix` dashboard file is not included in this repository.

+Dashboard screenshots are available in the `screenshots` folder.